 Associate Professor of Christian Ministry and Congregational Worship

-Professor Safiyah Fosua is a new addition to the faculty of the Wesley Seminary at Indiana Wesleyan University as Assistant Professor of Christian Worship and Christian Ministry.
+Professor Safiyah Fosua is the Assistant Professor of Christian Worship and Christian Ministry.
 Among her teaching responsibilities are the worship portions of the M.Div. core praxis courses.
 Her research interests include contextual liturgy, the Psalms, and the uses of poetry and spoken word in worship.

 Ministerial and Professional Background